Regional Managing Partner Europe & German Senior Partner, Frankfurt

 Education and qualifications

 Andreas is widely regarded as one of Germany’s leading regulatory lawyers.
-He is also the firm’s senior partner in Germany.
+He is also the firm’s Regional Managing Partner Europe and senior partner in Germany.

 Andreas has specialised experience in banking supervisory law, including bank M&A deals, banking supervisory regulations, structured finance and structured products, and in insurance supervisory law, including product structuring.